Ipoh Now Rivalling Penang

-Not too long ago, Penang was a must go to when it comes to food and we would always go there with a bunch of friends for a quick foodie getaway to fill our insatiable appetites.
-However, Ipoh has, for the past few years, slowly become a hot spot for food hunting and including it’s heritage trails.
+Not too long ago, Penang was a must-go-to when it comes to food and we would always go there with a bunch of friends for a quick foodie getaway to fill our insatiable appetites.
+However, Ipoh has, for the past few years, slowly become a hot spot for food hunting and including its heritage trails.
 In case you didn’t know, Ipoh has even been nominated by Lonely Planet in 2016 for the Top 6 Best Place to Visit in Asia.

 We’re sure you’ve been bogged down by thousands of sharing on social media about varieties of “hidden food gems” in Ipoh.
 There’s always a new cafe around the corner or what we like to call a “newly discovered” traditional foods or even newer fusion type cuisine.
-We wouldn’t say it’s recent but let’s talk about some ‘new foodie cafes’ that has been available since April 2016 in Ipoh Town.
+We wouldn’t say it’s recent but let’s talk about some ‘new foodie cafes’ that have been available since April 2016 in Ipoh Town.
 We’re quite sure that any Ipoh-lang would have heard of “Fai Kee” (at the time of writing there are 3 Fai Kee in Ipoh), but let’s not talk about them this time round.
-Instead let’s go try their sub branch, it’s called the “Restaurant Sun Fei Kee” which is rumoured to be owned by the son of the original Fai Kee.
+Instead, let’s go try their sub-branch called Restaurant Sun Fei Kee which is rumored to be owned by the son of the original Fai Kee.

 The Top 5 Must-Order Noodles at Restoran Sun Fei Kee